microsoft/genaiscript/docs/src/content/docs/reference/scripts/custom-output.md

 ---
 title: Custom Output
-description: Learn how to use the defOutput function for custom file processing in script generation.
+description: Learn how to use the defOutputProcessor function for custom file processing in script generation.
-keywords: custom output, defOutput, file processing, script generation, post processing
+keywords: custom output, defOutputProcessor, file processing, script generation, post processing
 sidebar:
     order: 12
 ---

-The `defOutput` function registers a callback to do custom processing of the LLM output at the end of the generation process.
+The `defOutputProcessor` function registers a callback to do custom processing of the LLM output at the end of the generation process.
 This function allows to create new files or modify the existing ones.

 :::caution